Academy of Motion Picture Arts and Sciences: History

 In 1934, the Academy began publication of the Screen Achievement Records Bulletin, which today is known as the Motion Picture Credits Database.
 This is a list of film credits up for an Academy Award, as well as other films released in Los Angeles County, using research materials from the Academy's Margaret Herrick Library.
 Another publication of the 1930s was the first annual Academy Players Directory in 1937.
 The Directory was published by the Academy until 2006 when it was sold to a private concern.
-The Academy had been involved in the technical aspects of film making since its founding in 1927, and by 1938, the Science and Technology Council consisted of 36 technical committees addressing technical issues related to sound recording and reproduction, projection, lighting, film preservation, and cinematography.
+The Academy had been involved in the technical aspects of film making since its founding in 1927, and by 1938, the Research Council consisted of 36 technical committees addressing technical issues related to sound recording and reproduction, projection, lighting, film preservation, and cinematography.

 In 1946, the Academy found it necessary to move to a new headquarters, and it acquired the Marquis Theatre at 9038 Melrose Avenue in West Hollywood, which it renamed the Academy Awards Theatre, utilizing the building for both offices and an entertainment venue.
 The renaming turned out to be fortuitous, as the 21st Academy Awards, held March 24, 1949, were moved there at the last minute.

 The Academy acquired property at 8949 Wilshire Boulevard in Beverly Hills in 1972, and built its current headquarters building on the site; the new facilities opened in 1975.

 In 2009, the inaugural Governors Awards were held, at which the Academy presents the Academy Honorary Award, the Jean Hersholt Humanitarian Award and the Irving G. Thalberg Memorial Award.

 In 2016, the Academy became the target of criticism for its failure to recognize the achievements of minority professionals.
 For the second year in a row, all 20 nominees in the major acting categories were white.
 The president of the Academy, Cheryl Boone Isaacs, the first African American and third woman to lead the Academy, denied in 2015 that there was a problem.
 When asked if the Academy had difficulty with recognizing diversity, she replied "Not at all.
 Not at all."
-When the nominations for acting were all white for a second year in a row Gil Robertson IV, president of the African American Film Critics Association called it "offensive."
+When the nominations for acting were all white for a second year in a row Gil Robertson IV, president of the African American Film Critics Association, called it "offensive."
 The actors' branch is "overwhelmingly white" and the question is raised whether conscious or unconscious racial biases played a role.